 Well, we couldn’t ignore this argument, could we?!
-Now, it’s not particularly fair to compare the high-revving, turbocharged legendary SR20DET with a stock KA24DE, but let’s remember that there’s also the KA24DE-T!
+Now, it’s not particularly fair to compare the high-revving, turbocharged legendary SR20DET with a stock KA24DE, but let’s remember there’s also the KA24DE-T!

 When a group of highly regarded people in the tuning scene were asked for their opinion on this question, there were some surprising outcomes.
 Kenji Sumino, of the legendary powerhouse, Greddy, prefers the KA:

 “I built my first KA in 1996 because I wanted to be different and believed it was a better-designed engine to make big power.
 I still believe this true to this day.”

 He’s not the only one; Clark Steppler of Jim Wolf Technology agreed with him and stated, “Although the SR20DET surpasses the KA24DE in many areas, the KA can be improved to match or surpass the SR.

 The size of the engine and deck height makes it an easy choice when making big power.”

 They both make some valid points and let’s not forget the infamous motto, “There’s no replacement for displacement”!
 The KA’s head is designed for superior flow over the SR and is only limited by the head studs and head gasket, both of which aftermarket alternatives exist.

 This has led many experts to continue discussing whether the KA24 could potentially be the best motor that Nissan has ever produced: